maciej-w/beautiful-jekyll/_posts/2017-08-14-NodeJS as Windows Service.md

 svc.install();
 {% endhighlight %}

-Now, I use VS Code, I open the VS Code Terminal and enter the bin directory and:
+I open the VS Code Terminal, enter the bin directory and:

 {% highlight shell %}
 node service.js
 {% endhighlight %}

-It should prompt for elevated permissions (only if you run from VS Code Terminal) Otherwise you can run just using COmmand Prompt or Powershell.
+You can do the same by using Command Prompt or Powershell.

-Open Services and there it is your own Windows Service running your app!
+Go to Services and there it is, your own Windows Service running your app!
 Go to the browser and open localhost:3000 or http://127.0.0.1:3000 if you haven't changed the default port.

 Now the fun part begins.
-I just installed handlebars-pdf using npm and added this script to app.js:
+Install handlebars-pdf using npm and add this script to app.js:

 {% highlight javascript %}
 //Add to dependencies